Tara Palmer-Tomkinson

-Tara Claire Palmer-Tomkinson (23 December 1971 – 8 February 2017), also known as T P-T, was an English socialite and television personality.
+Tara Claire Palmer-Tomkinson (23 December 1971 – 8 February 2017) was an English socialite and television personality.
 She appeared in several television shows, including the reality programme I'm a Celebrity...Get Me Out of Here!.
 She died from a perforated ulcer on 8 February 2017.

 Early life

 Tara Palmer-Tomkinson was born in Basingstoke, Hampshire on 23 December 1971, the daughter of Patricia (née Dawson) and Charles Palmer-Tomkinson.
 Her father represented Great Britain as a skier at the 1964 Winter Olympics.
 She was the younger sister of author Santa Montefiore.
 Her mother was of Argentine descent.
 Palmer-Tomkinson was educated at Sherborne School for Girls in Dorset.
-After she left school, she worked briefly in the City of London for Rothschilds bank.
+After she left school, she worked briefly in the City of London for Rothschild bank.

 Writing career

-In the mid to late 1990s, a weekly column for The Sunday Times appeared under her name.
+In the mid- to late 1990s, a weekly column for The Sunday Times appeared under her name.
 However, this was actually ghostwritten by author Wendy Holden based on Palmer-Tomkinson's "phoned in description of her activities during the preceding week."
-She subsequently similarly "contributed" to The Spectator, The Mail on Sunday, GQ, Eve, Harpers and Queen, Tatler, InStyle and The Observer sporadically.
+She subsequently similarly contributed to The Spectator, The Mail on Sunday, GQ, Eve, Harpers and Queen, Tatler, InStyle and The Observer sporadically.

 In September 2007, her book The Naughty Girl's Guide to Life, co-authored with Sharon Marshall, was published by Sphere.
 It was serialised in The Sunday Times Style magazine.

 In October 2010, her first novel, Inheritance, was published by Pan Books.
 This was also ghostwritten.

 In 2012, her second novel, Infidelity, was published by Pan Books.